pupil-labs/pupil-invisible-lsl-relay/docs/time_alignment.rst

 #.
 Stop the lsl recording.

 #.
-Wait till the Gaze Data was uploaded to Pupil Cloud and the 200 Hz Gaze-Data was computed.
+Wait till the gaze data was uploaded to Pupil Cloud and the 200 Hz gaze data was computed.

 #.
-Export the Gaze Data with the Raw Data Exporter Enrichment.
+Export the gaze data from Pupil Cloud by right-clicking on the recording and selecting Downloads -> Download Recording.

 #.
 You will end up with an xdf file, containing all data recorded through lsl (including gaze and event data),
    and one csv file for each gaze and event data downloaded from Pupil Cloud.